Skip to main content

 We hope that you are having a good summer and we look forward to welcoming you onto the course in September.

-Within the first two weeks we will show you how to access your timetable and how to find all the key bits of information that you will need.
-You will all have personalised timetables that explain which days of the week you will be on campus.
-(The days you are on campus will vary, depending on you course).
+We will talk briefly about the following week, what we call Wayfinding Week.
+In this week we show you how to access your timetable, email and the virtual learning environment, how to find all the key bits of information that you will need.
+You will all have a personalised timetable that will clearly indicate which days of the week you will be on campus.
+(The days you are on campus will vary, depending on your course).

 On independent study days you will still be able to access the campus to continue your work as needed.
-If necessary we will help you plan your time.
+If necessary, we will help you plan your time.
+In addition to independent study days, Wednesday afternoons are also non-taught time, this is to allow you to attend Student Union clubs, societies and sports events.

 Within the first term there are a lot of workshops which will be introducing you to different practical, creative, and conceptual processes.
 These will introduce you to new ways of working, and new ways of thinking about your work.
-Usually, we will provide all materials and equipment for these workshops.
+We will provide all materials and equipment needed for these workshops, but you will need a sketchbook/notebook and pens/pencils, regardless of your discipline.
+As you progress through the course, and as your work develops, you may need to build upon your own toolkit.
+The University does have a shop, which prices are subsidised, and you will be able to purchase additional items as your work progresses, and if needed.

 We look forward to seeing you in September.